bandeepsingh123/Obsidian/Cs-notes/Roadmap.md

-## Finish Hitesh's Web Dev Course UpTo Back-end Section
+## Finish Hitesh's Web Dev Course UpTo Back-end Section BY 12 JULY
 ### Then build a ToDo App i following manner
 #### Built it with only javascript and local storage